 ‣ Email is less competitive than social media.

 Comparing how many emails one individual receives in a day vs. the constant stream of social media posts you’ll be competing against — Your audience is more likely to see your email than your social media post.
-Then compare this to how many times a person checks their inbox in one day vs. how many times a person checks your blog or your social account.
-Unless you have a mega fan who is on your social media page 3 times a day, every day — The winner is still email.
+Then compare this to how many times a person checks their inbox in one day vs how many times a person checks your blog or your social account.
+Unless you have a mega fan who is on your social media page 3 times a day, every day — The winner will still be email.

 ‣ No medium converts better than email.

-Pure fact.
+Facts!
 Social media and other mediums simply do not compare to the sales you can make with them vs the sales you can make through your mailing list.
 The people who have signed up to be a subscriber are already interested in your content — making a sale is really a hair away from there.

 ‣ It indicates loyalty.